Courage-1984/Dataset-Forge/docs/architecture.md

 ## CBIR (Content-Based Image Retrieval) for Duplicates

 Implemented in `actions/cbir_actions.py` and `menus/cbir_menu.py`.
 Provides semantic duplicate detection using deep learning embeddings (CLIP, ResNet, VGG), similarity search, grouping, and batch actions.
 Integrated with the modular menu and action system.

+## Test Suite Structure

+- All tests are in the `tests/` directory.
+- Organized by:
+  - `test_utils/`: utility modules
+  - `test_cli/`: CLI and integration tests
+  - Manual scripts: BHI filtering, pepeline
+- See [usage.md](usage.md#running-tests) for how to run tests.